microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 An array of objects that contain the data to be displayed.
 Each object corresponds to one row.

 - `columnsData`
-An array of `DataGridColumn` objects that define what columns will be displayed in the grid.
+An array of `ColumnDefinition` objects that define what columns will be displayed in the grid.
 The order of the columns determines their order in the grid.

 - `rowItemTemplate`
 Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use when generating rows by iterating over data.
 The default template uses `fast-data-grid-row`, this is where authors change that.